Cold calling is dead! You can't prospect over the phone in 2021!

 But Wes...the truth is (between you and me) I'm scared to death of making cold calls...I don't know what to say...I get stumped too easily...and I get blown off if I ever reach a decision maker...so I scream and yell about how worthless it is while I waste time on LinkedIn trying to get someone to allow me to send them a quote."

-This morning I had the pleasure of doing some early morning training for a fellow Texas Aggie and his team of 20+ for their monthly leadership training.
+When I first wrote this post back in 2017 it was immediately after having the pleasure of doing some early morning training for a fellow Texas Aggie and his team of 20+ for their monthly leadership training.

 Everyone in the office is abuzz with how great (the session) was this morning.
 I think I speak for all of us when I say we all felt engaged with you and learned a lot."